Femur Shaft Fractures: Types, Cause & Symptoms

 Transverse fracture: In this kind of fracture, the break is a straight horizontal line going across the femoral shaft.

-Oblique fracture: This kind of fracture has an angled line cross the shaft.
+Oblique fracture: This kind of fracture has an angled line across the shaft.

 Spiral fracture: The fracture line encircles the shaft just like the strips on a candy cane.
 A twisting force to the thigh causes this kind of fracture.